-Elevate your hand for the first two weeks after your operation to reduce swelling.
-Use a sling or rest your hand on your shoulder or on pillows when you sleep.
+Remember you need to elevate your hand for the first two weeks after your operation to help keep swelling to a minimum.
+You can do this by using your sling or by resting your hand on your shoulder or on a couple of pillows when you sleep.
 Letting your hand hang down may cause it to throb and become swollen.

-Your tendons will need to be protected in a thermoplastic splint to prevent certain movements and activity that will risk rupturing your tendon repair.
+Your tendon will need to be protected in a thermoplastic splint to prevent certain movements and activity that will risk rupturing your tendon repair.

-Wear your splint 24 hours a day for the first 6 weeks.
-Then for a further 2 weeks at night time.
+The splint made for you must be worn 24 hours a day for the first 6 weeks.
 You are not permitted to drive at this stage.